Who is...

 My most memorable TED moments involved speakers: spending the night in a hotel room with a brain in a jar; riding in a helicopter to deliver laptops to kids liberated from terrorists; staging a rooftop sword fight between two actual knights – Sir Ken Robinson and Sir Richard Branson – since that’s what knights do; and chatting on the phone with actual, weightless astronauts (hurtling 200 miles above the Earth at 17,000 mph – because that's what THEY do) to remotely direct a shoot aboard the International Space Station.

-If you reload this page, you can shuffle through some of my favorites (because people often ask): J.J.
-Abrams, Nicholas Negroponte, Isabel Allende, Stephen Hawking, among others...
+If you reload this page, you can shuffle through some of my favorites (because people often ask): Sir Ken Robinson, Richard Dawkins, Deb Roy, Temple Grandin, among others...

 Backstage: a look inside TED Talks.
 Two looks.